Top Linkedin Services

 What Is the LinkedIn Featured Section?

 The Linkedin featured section was launched in February 2020 and is designed as a new way for Linkedin members to showcase their skills, experiences, and content.
-It can be helpful when learning how to create a good LinkedIn profile.

 If your profile is made public, members who visit your Linkedin profile will be able to see your featured posts and interact accordingly with you.

 Therefore, this is a great way to show your expertise and build credibility that would last long term.

 This section is accessible on the Linkedin featured section on your profile home page.
 If you have not added any feature previously, all your news to do is go to your profile page and click on “Add Profile Section” to set it up, then immediately.
 You need to click on the “featured” menu and add it up.

 LinkedIn Featured Section Examples